Title : Prevalence and factors associated with the use of electronic devices among adolescents: A cross-sectional study

 Abstract:

-Almost all subjects who use e-devices reported using e-devices for five hours/day.
-About 20.2%, 37.9%, and 17% of the subjects had mild to extremely severe depression, anxiety, and moderate stress levels, respectively, and psychological impairment was more higher in females, while the family was the primary source of social support.
-Bivariate and multivariate linear regression analyses were adapted, considering the influence of time spent on e-devices as an independent variable and the associated factors as the dependent variable.
-The first regression model examined whether e-device use time predicted psychological scores while controlling other variables, which indicated that the duration of using e-device was a significant predictor.
-Increased duration of using e-devices was associated with poor psychological status scores.
-The model explained only about 20% of the variance of the dependent variable.
-Also, the second regression model was significant and indicated that e-devices use of time predicted perceived social support scores from only family.
-The variables in the model explained only about 23% of the variance of the dependent variable.
+Results: The findings revealed that nearly all participants reported using e-devices for an average of five hours per day.
+A significant percentage (20.2%) of the participants experienced mild to extremely severe levels of depression, while 37.9% and 17% experienced anxiety and moderate stress levels, respectively.
+Female participants exhibited higher psychological impairment scores compared to males, and family emerged as the primary source of perceived social support.
+Gender differences were assessed using independent sample t-tests.
+Bivariate and multivariate linear regression analyses were conducted, with the duration of e-device use as the independent variable and associated factors as the dependent variables.
+The first regression model showed that increased duration of e-device uses significantly predicted poorer psychological scores, even after controlling for other variables.
+However, this model explained only about 20% of the variance in the dependent variable.
+The second regression model indicated that e-device use time predicted perceived social support scores specifically from family.
+The variables in this model accounted for approximately 23% of the variance in the dependent variable.

-This study revealed a high prevalence of e-device use among adolescents, and various factors were associated with the increased prevalence of e-device dependency.
-Therefore, the students need to identify strategies for managing healthy practices of e-device use among adolescents.
+Conclusion: This study highlights a high prevalence of e-device use among adolescents and identifies various factors associated with increased e-device dependency.
+It emphasizes the need for adolescents to develop strategies for managing healthy e-device practices.
+By addressing these issues, educators and stakeholders can promote positive e-device use habits and improve the overall well-being of adolescents.

 Keywords: Electronic devices, Adolescents, Psychological distress, Perceived Social Support